 How to Do It: Lie on your back, hands down at your sides and your feet hip distance apart.
 Press down into your feet to lift your hips off the floor, keeping your thighs parallel.
 Once you reach the top of your bridge, slowly lower back down.
 Perform two to three sets of 15 repetitions.

-Be careful not to…lift your hips too high, which can hyperextend your back and lead to pain.
+Be Careful Not To: lift your hips too high, which can hyperextend your back and lead to pain.
 When your hips are lifted, aim to create a long line from your knees up to your shoulders.

 What It Does: Isolates the gluteal muscles

 How to Do It: Start on your hands and knees with your hands placed under your shoulders and your knees under your hips.
-Imagine a long line from the crown of your head extending out through your tail bone.
+Imagine a long line from the crown of your head extending out through your tailbone.
 Lift one leg off the floor, bend your knee and flex your foot toward the ceiling.
 Press up through the heel and lift your thigh until you feel a contraction just under your gluteal fold.
 Perform two to three sets of 15 repetitions on each side.

-Be careful not to…move your pelvis or spine throughout the exercise.
+Be Careful Not To: move your pelvis or spine throughout the exercise.
 Keep your abdominals engaged to help you remain stable.

 What It Does: Strengthens your gluteal muscles